 Non-farm payrolls rise

-US non-farm payrolls increased by just 126,000 jobs in March 2015—the lowest since December 2013.
-They increased from a downwardly revised 264,000 in February—compared to 295,000 reported earlier.
-The number of long-term unemployed, who have been without jobs for over 27 weeks, stood at 2.6 million in March.
-It didn’t change much from a month ago.
-These people account for 29.8% of the total unemployed population.
+US non-farm payrolls rose by 295,000 in February 2015 from a downwardly revised January number of 239,000 compared to 257,000 reported earlier.
+However, the number of long-term unemployed who have been without jobs for more than 27 weeks stood at 2.7 million in February, little changed from a month ago.
+These people made up 31.1% of the unemployed.

-Both the employment-population ratio and the labor force participation rate didn’t change much in March.
-The employment-population ratio stood at 59.3%.
-It didn’t change for the third successive month.
-The labor force participation rate edged down to 62.7% in March from 62.8% a month ago.
+Both the employment-population ratio and the labor force participation rate were little changed in February.
+While the employment-population ratio was unchanged at 59.3%, the labor force participation rate edged down to 62.8% from 62.9% in January.

-Among major worker groups, the seasonally adjusted unemployment rate for adult men edged down to 5.1% in March from 5.2% a month ago.
-For adult women, it stood at 4.9%.
-It was the same as in February.
+Among major worker groups, the seasonally adjusted unemployment rate for adult men edged down to 5.2% in February from 5.3% a month ago.
+For adult women, it fell from 5.1% in January to 4.9% in February.

 Average hourly earnings

-The non-farm payrolls report affects industrials-related ETFs like the SPDR Industrial Select Sector Fund (XLI) and the First Trust Industrials AlphaDEX Fund (FXR).
-Materials-related ETFs like the SPDR Materials Select Sector Fund (XLB) and the iShares US Home Construction (ITB) also watch out for the report.
-These two growth sectors are affected if the jobs report is a surprise—positive or negative.
+The non-farm payrolls report affects industrials-related ETFs such as the SPDR Industrial Select Sector Fund (XLI) and the First Trust Industrials AlphaDEX Fund (FXR), and materials-related ETFs such as the SPDR Materials Select Sector Fund (XLB) and the iShares US Home Construction ETF (ITB).
+These two growth sectors are affected if the jobs report is a positive surprise.
 XLB has DuPont (DD), Monsanto (MON), and Dow Chemical (DOW) as its top three holdings.
-They account for ~30% of the portfolio.
+They comprise ~30% of the portfolio.

-An increase in hiring signals a general improvement in the economic situation.
-As a result, this report also impacts broad-based ETFs like the SPDR S&P 500 ETF (SPY), the SPDR Dow Jones Industrial Average ETF (DIA), and the iShares Core S&P 500 (IVV).
+A pickup in hiring signals a general improvement in the economic situation.
+So this report also has an impact on broad-based ETFs such as the SPDR S&P 500 ETF (SPY), the SPDR Dow Jones Industrial Average ETF (DIA), and the iShares Core S&P 500 (IVV).

-In the next part of this series, we’ll look at another jobs report that impacts markets—the ADP employment report.
+In the next article, we’ll look at another jobs report that impact markets, the ADP Employment Report.